Smithsonian/CCN-Inventory-Tool/app/about.md

 ### How to use

 Navigate to the dashboard home page and select your country of interest.
-Then, press the calculate button and explore multiple tables, visualisations, and country-level insights.
+Then, press the calculate button and explore multiple tables, visualizations, and country-level insights.

 ### How to cite